 Trained in bomb-making, photography and short-wave radio, the two men returned to America on the U-boat that ultimately dropped them in Maine.
 There, the Germans hoped, Colepaugh’s American background and Gimpel’s skills would let them gather information on America’s nuclear weapons plans.

 Colepaugh was, apparently, a reluctant spy.
 He had dreamt of participating in the powerful German army.
-He viewed slipping around the United States trying to gather useful military intelligence as a different matter.
+But he viewed slipping around the United States trying to gather useful military intelligence as a different matter.

 With $60,000 in cash, a pocketful of diamonds and the makings of a radio, the two men made their way to New York City.
 Though he was no James Bond when it came to his espionage skills, Colepaugh did have two of the famous spy’s other skills down.
 The ladies liked him, and he liked to drink.